Recruit (Police and Corrections)

-OVERVIEW OF THE FOUR (4) EMPLOYMENT STAGES for Police/Corrections Recruits
+OVERVIEW OF THE FIVE (5) EMPLOYMENT STAGES for Police/Corrections Recruits

-- • STAGE TWO: Evaluating each applicant's qualifications and suitability for employment through the selection process, which includes application screening and Police Recruit candidtates' attendance at mandatory seminar.
+- STAGE TWO: Evaluating each applicant's qualifications and suitability for employment through the selection process.

-- • STAGE FOUR: Reviewing candidates' entire package, selecting the most qualified, and preparing each for employment.
+- STAGE FOUR: Reviewing each candidate's entire package, selecting the most qualified, and preparing each for employment.

 STAGE ONE: Recruitment and Pre-Screening